riccardoluongo/serverwebui/README.md

 ```

 ## Installation
-A very rudimentary installation script is available, but it is reccomended to follow the instructions and install manually.
+A very rudimentary installation script is available, but it is recommended to follow the instructions and install manually.
 ### Manual installation

 Clone the repository: